lint-staged/lint-staged/README.md

 ## Filtering files

-It is possible to run linters for certain paths only by using [minimatch](https://github.com/isaacs/minimatch) patterns.
-The file patterns should be specified relative to the package root (where `lint-staged` is installed).
+It is possible to run linters for certain paths only using glob patterns using [minimatch](https://github.com/isaacs/minimatch) to match those patterns.
+File patterns should be specified _relative to the `package.json` location_ (i.e. where `lint-staged` is installed).

-The paths passed to the linters are absolute to avoid confusion in case they're executed with a different working directory.
+**NOTE:** If you're using `lint-staged<5` globs have to be _relative to the git root_.

 ```js
 {